toddmotto/angularjs-styleguide/README.md

     }
     ```

-  #### Factory: Business logic or provider modules, return an Object or closure
+  **Factory**: Business logic or provider modules, return an Object or closure

   - Always return a host Object over the revealing Module pattern due to the way Object references are bound and updated